Agar Tum Na Hote: Plot

 Ashok Mehra (Rajesh Khanna), is a wealthy industrialist, whose business produces cosmetic products.
 He is happily married to Purnima (Rekha), but she suffers complications after giving birth to their daughter, and the doctors are not able to save her life, leaving Ashok devastated.
 He is able to pull himself together and rediscover his will to live only because of his obligation to his daughter, Mini.

 Several years pass, and Ashok is able to resume his life as normal, except that he is unable to handle Mini's (Baby Shabana) envious pining for a mother to love her the way other children's mothers love them.
 He is forced to lie to satisfy her, saying that it is possible that her mother will return from "God’s house".
-Eventually, Mini becomes frustrated with waiting for her mother to return to her, and her behavior degrades severely, to the point that no school is willing to teach her, nor is any governess willing to deal with her.
+Eventually, Mini becomes frustrated with waiting for her mother to return to her, and her behaviour degrades severely, to the point that no school is willing to teach her, nor is any governess willing to deal with her.

 Meanwhile, Ashok's business, while fairly successful, is unable to adequately compete with foreign cosmetics companies, because of their general superiority to Indian companies in the way of advertising.
-He hires Raj Bedi (Raj Babbar), a successful photographer in the modeling industry, to run his new advertising campaign.
-Mr. Bedi willingly accepts, as Ashok is one of few Indian businessmen willing to pay Bedi's steep prices.
-Mr. Bedi finds a beautiful woman, named Radha, also played by Rekha, while scouting for model at the beach.
+He hires Raj Bedi (Raj Babbar), a successful photographer in the modelling industry, to run his new advertising campaign.
+Mr Bedi willingly accepts as Ashok is one of few Indian businessmen willing to pay Bedi's steep prices.
+Mr. Bedi finds a beautiful woman, named Radha, also played by Rekha, while scouting for the model at the beach.

-At first, Radha is reluctant, but eventually Mr. Bedi is able to convince her to model for him in the Ashok Mehra campaign.
+At first, Radha is reluctant, but eventually, Mr Bedi is able to convince her to model for him in the Ashok Mehra campaign.
 Over the course of the project, the two fall in love, and eventually wed.
-Because Ashok Mehra's model has now become his wife, Mr. Bedi is unwilling to give him the photos, and sells all of his personal possessions to arrange for the cost of backing out of the contract.
-Mr. Bedi's reputation is ruined by Ashok as a result of this incomplete project, and his career takes a nosedive.
+Because Ashok Mehra's model has now become his wife, Mr Bedi is unwilling to give him the photos and sells all of his personal possessions to arrange for the cost of backing out of the contract.
+Mr Bedi's reputation is ruined by Ashok as a result of this incomplete project, and his career takes a nosedive.